Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 ### Autoscaling

 The Posit Workbench cluster takes advantage of autoscaling in AKS, such that the number of nodes running automatically scales up (and back down) depending on demand.
 By default, the cluster always has one node running and ready to have one or more pods started on it.
-Once that node nears capacity with many pods running on it, when another user comes along and requests a new Posit Workbench session, the cluster will automatically start up a new node and add it to the cluster, before then starting the user's session in a pod on that new node.
+Once that node nears capacity with many pods running on it, if another user comes along and requests a new Posit Workbench session, the cluster will automatically start up a new node and add it to the cluster, before then starting the user's session in a pod on that new node.
 At the time of writing, the cluster will scale up to a maximum of 10 running nodes.

 When a node no longer contains any running pods, after a defined period of time, the node shuts down and is removed from the cluster.
 A minimum of one node will always be left running.